 “WE ALL OWE HIM FOR GOING FIRST INTO BATTLE.
 HE HAD NO ROAD MAP AND FORGED A PATH ON WHAT TO DO AND WHAT NOT TO DO.
 WE SHOULD DWELL ON WHAT HE DID WHICH WAS BEAUTIFUL AND EVERLASTING”.~Tom Petty … Continue reading

 I meet people every day that I like, then I come across a kindred spirit where we are supposed to meet and I am fortunate to like.
 One of the signs to how I genuinely appreciate a huge tumor being … Continue reading

-Narcissists need people and yet at the same time they hate that they need them. *Only if an intimate, close, one on one relationship had transpired, be prepared for … Continue reading
+“As with narcissism personality disorder, not only do they want to be like you, they want to outdo you.”~ Dr Reid Meloy Narcissists need people and yet at the same time they hate that they need them. … Continue reading

 The phone rang on that day of August 16, 1977.
 It was my beloved mom “pumpkin?”
 She knew I was probably doing what I really was doing which was crying my eyes out that my other idol, Elvis was announced … Continue reading